All Products

 If you want the validity period of ECS disk snapshots created from backups to be the same as the validity period specified in the backup configuration, we recommend that you upgrade the csi-provisioner component to 1.20.6 or later.

-In what scenarios do I need to back up volumes when I back up applications?
+What is volume data backup, and in what scenarios do I need to back up volumes when backing up applications?

 What is volume data backup?